 Companies use technology to provide contextual data to help the front-line workers make the right decisions.
 Access to corporate business data combined with live data from sensors, such as usage data from assets, enriched by ML can help operators to reduce delays and response times, and detect root-causes faster.

 Customer example: Schaeffler is an automotive and industrial supplier with global operations.
 Schaeffler delivers high-quality, intelligent products that are shaping the future of mobility today.
 To continue paving the way toward innovation Schaeffler created a digital assistant to support their distributed base of worldwide employees.
 The digital assistant based on the SAP Conversational AI service drives intelligent employee engagement by integrating machine learning, predictive analytics, and cloud technologies in decision-making processes while consolidating the appropriate SAP applications in one place.
 User experience is simplified through intuitive graphical user interfaces and natural-language processing.
 This means Schaeffler can save training expenses and avoid problems such as how employees engage with IT systems more simply through use the entire system via speech interaction.

 Our Approach to Industry 4.0

-For many organizations, Industry 4.0 is a manufacturing or distribution center-focused effort.
+For many organisations, Industry 4.0 is a manufacturing or distribution centre-focused effort.
 And while that is a part of the SAP story, it’s not the whole story.
-Your organization can truly achieve the benefits and impact of Industry 4.0 by embracing the philosophy holistically across the entire organization.
+Your organisation can truly achieve the benefits and impact of Industry 4.0 by embracing the philosophy holistically across the entire organisation.
 SAP calls this holistic approach Industry 4.Now and here is how it can help you and add value:

 Figure 2: SAP ́s Industry 4.0 Approach